365id-AB/idverification-android/README.md

 The JWT token is valid for 3 minutes, after that you will have to refresh the token using the provided refresh token.
 In the [TokenRequester.kt](example\app\src\main\java\com\id365\exampleapp\TokenRequester.kt) file you can find how the example app retrieves its token using the license key.

-In a production app, it is recommended that you obtain the JWT token using a server-to-server call.
+> **⚠️ SECURITY NOTICE:**  In a production app, it is recommended that you obtain the JWT token using a server-to-server call.
 The example app retrieves it directly for the sake of simplicity.

 <br/>